jzcling/react-material-ui-form-builder/README.md

         variant: "body2",
       },
       groupContainerProps: {
-        // Here you can pass any props that are accepted by Material UI's FormGroup component },
+        // Here you can pass any props that are accepted by Material UI's FormControl component },
       idPrefix: "checkbox",
     },